yunruse/trmnl-tricks/README.md

 #### Using `streaming` to extend arrays

-If you set `"merge_strategy": "stream"`, top-level arrays will instead be appended.
+If you set `"merge_strategy": "stream"`, top-level arrays will instead be appended to.
 You may also set a `"stream_limit"` to truncate.
 For example:

 ```py
 # state: {"a": [1, 2]}